-This helpful guide, provided by SCG Lawyers, explains the essentials of inheritance law in the Netherlands.
-It includes the following information:
+Below, we explain the essentials of inheritance law in the Netherlands, including the following topics:

 Dutch inheritance law and succession rules